-Seacroft Wheelers was formed in 1975 by Mike and Barbara Penrice, especially to help develop younger cyclists.
+Seacroft Wheelers was registered as a club in 1975 by Barbara Penrice, especially to help develop younger cyclists.
 Racing and time-trialling were later introduced as membership levels increased.

 From inception, the club adopted as its emblem, a windmill – a long-standing local landmark located at the A64/A6120 ring-road roundabout.
 The windmill was originally used for grinding corn and dates back to the 1700s.
-It is still standing today and forms part of the Britannia Hotel.
-No images of the mill with blades exist, other than from artists’ interpretations, which puzzles historians as to how the mill was actually powered.
+It is still standing today and forms part of the Britannia Hotel (originally called The Windmill Hotel).
+No images of the mill with blades exist, other than from artists’ interpretations.
 The stylised version of the mill with blades was chosen because it signifies a more recognisable feature.
 The windmill still features on the club’s kit today, as recognition of the heritage and history of Seacroft Wheelers.

 Over the years, the club evolved to encompass all riders interested in improving their fitness and cycling skills.
 As well as social rides most Sundays, the club organises several racing and time-trialling events in different disciplines, and works with other local clubs to support events that promote cycling in West Yorkshire.

 Several members have won regional, national and even international awards and recognition in various disciplines, including track, road, time-trial and cyclo-cross.

 “Joining Seacroft Wheelers is the best thing I have ever done”